Still have questions? Leave a comment

 Like the main conflict of class difference in The Necklace, all other characteristics of a short story derive from its setting.
 When well-designed, this can also help set up the dominant emotional tone.
 Of course, it takes a significant amount of research to deliver a setting both beautifully and believably.

 Conflict is closely linked to the theme of a narrative, as it motivates the characters and affects the plot.
 It usually surfaces when the protagonist (main character) faces an obstacle or hardship.
-Conflict forms “the heartbeat of a story”, so your story needs to have a defining conflict to impact the reader’s mind.
+Conflict forms “the heartbeat of a story”, so your story needs to have a defining conflict, both internal and external, to impact the reader’s mind.

 1. Internal conflict is a person’s struggle with themselves.
 It takes place inside the psyche of a character, such as Hamlet’s conflicted state of mind about how to take revenge for his father’s murder.